"We are not anti-gay; we are pro-marriage," a proponent of the amendment says

 In February, Washington Gov. Christine Gregoire signed a bill that would legalize same-sex marriage beginning in June, but opponents there have pledged to block the bill and called for voters to decide the issue.

-Maryland Gov. Martin O’Malley signed into law a bill that permits the state’s same-sex couples to wed as of January 1, and state residents may vote to affirm such a law.
+Maryland Gov. Martin O’Malley signed into law a bill that permits same-sex couples to wed in that state as of January 1, 2013.

 Minnesota will vote on a state constitutional amendment similar to the one in North Carolina.
 Maine will have a referendum on allowing same-sex marriage.